Canopy Lead Time: 30 WEEKS Spare Parts Lead Time: 14 WEEKS

 I have been very lucky to be surrounded by very experienced wingsuit pilots.
 Whenever I had a question regarding equipment or the next step in progression, I had people around me who could lead the way.
 From the beginning, I knew what equipment I wanted because of them.

-How does your canopy choice affect your confidence and decision making in flight?
+Q: How does your canopy choice affect your confidence and decision-making in flight?

 Even though I am an experienced skydiver and I have been in the sport for a long time, I have only started to wingsuit in the past few years.
 Being in the sport for so long I have seen how many things can go wrong when you add a big suit to the equation.
 You’re basically inside a pressurized wing, and that can influence your openings A LOOOOT.
 Choosing the right canopy takes that stress away.